-Over the four-month fellowship period, nine full-day, interactive sessions take place in Ann Arbor, Detroit, and Lansing and three days are dedicated to a trip to Washington, DC.
+Over the four-month fellowship period, interactive sessions take place in Ann Arbor, Detroit, and Lansing, as well as a three-day trip to Washington, DC (circumstances allowing).
 Orientation briefings focus on the legislative process, Michigan state government structure, the research process, and challenges in building sustainability for nonprofit organizations.